What are polyols?

 Sugar replacers (polyols) provide fewer calories per gram than does sugar, they do not promote tooth decay and they do not cause sudden increases in blood glucose levels.
 Because they taste good, people can improve the healthfulness of their diets without having to sacrifice the pleasure of eating sweet foods they enjoy.

-Gastrointestinal symptoms, if they occur at all, are usually mild and temporary.
+Gastrointestinal effects, if they occur at all, are usually mild and temporary.
 If a person believes she/he is sensitive, the amount eaten on a single occasion should be reduced.
 Most people will adapt after a few days, the same way they do to high fiber foods.
 Many people with diabetes, for example, have learned from their health professional to eat only a small amount of sugar-free products containing polyols at first and then to gradually increase these foods in the diet.

 Sugar replacers (polyols) have been used in foods around the world for many years.
 An Expert Committee of the World Health Organization has carefully reviewed them and concluded that they are safe for human consumption!
 In the U.S., the Food and Drug Administration (FDA) classifies some as Generally Recognized as Safe (GRAS) and others are approved food additives.